Join MoveUP Today

 To join MoveUP, the first thing you will need to do is contact the MoveUP office at 604-299-0378 or 1-800-665-6838, or email firstname.lastname@example.org.
 Once you contact us, a union organizer will start working with you.
 All your information will be kept strictly confidential.

 We treat all inquiries with the strictest of confidentiality.
-Your name, phone number or email address is never shared.
+Your name, phone number, and/or email address are never shared.
 That’s a guarantee.

 No. When you start the process of joining a union, your job is protected.
 People join unions to get more job security.
 Every worker in B.C. has the right to join a union and you cannot be fired for doing so.
 The law is on your side.

 When you begin the process of forming a union, you become protected by the BC Labour Code – the law that governs union members in B.C.
 Under the Labour Code, you can only be fired for just cause (i.e. only if they can provide a valid reason).

 During a unionizing drive, employers would be required to prove to the Labour Board the reason why someone is let go in order to ensure they do not try to fire people simply for supporting the union.

 No. Joining a union is 100% confidential.
 Neither MoveUP nor the Labour Board will ever tell your employer you signed a card to join the union.

 No. One of the reasons people join unions is because it gives them a say in how their workplace runs.
 MoveUP workers set industry standards for productivity at workplaces such as BC Hydro, Canadian Freightways, and credit unions.
 You will help us negotiate a first agreement that will work best for you and your co-workers’ unique situation.

 For example, when the workers Yellow Pages Group joined MoveUP, they wanted to maintain commission sales structures in order to encourage performance.
 Their first agreement reflected that, but also made sure their overall working structures were fairer